ORALHLTH 1204BHO - Professional Studies IOH Part 2

 Course Code ORALHLTH 1204BHO Course Professional Studies IOH Part 2 Coordinating Unit Oral Health Term Semester 2 Level Undergraduate Location/s Teaching Hospitals Units 4 Contact Up to 4 hours per week Available for Study Abroad and Exchange N Prerequisites ORALHLTH 1201AHO, ORALHLTH 1202AHO, ORALHLTH 1203AHO and ORALHLTH 1204AHO Corequisites ORALHLTH 1201BHO, ORALHLTH 1202BHO, ORALHLTH 1203BHO & ORALHLTH 1200HO Restrictions Available to Bachelor of Oral Health students only Course Description This course has been designed to introduce concepts of health communication designed to develop interprofessional communication as well as, the students' role as a graduate oral health professional Topics will be introduced in resource lectures, online learning mediums and workshops.
 Simulated exchanges between students and members of the public are offered in a safe environment featuring opportunities for peer review and experiential learning.
 Problem-based learning topics will be presented where applicable and student learning will be supported by independent and group research and discussion.
 The student is also required to monitor their own learning by providing feedback to each other as well as incorporating feedback from colleagues and staff.

 Course Coordinator: Dr Jennifer Gray

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning Outcomes

-• Have a good understanding of the personal requirements for health professionals today in an Australian context.
+- Implement into practice the personal requirements for health professionals today, including cultural sensitivity and patient centred care in an Australian context.

 University Graduate Attributes